apache/carbondata/docs/index/lucene-index-guide.md

 **Note:** For lucene queries and syntax, refer to [lucene-syntax](http://www.lucenetutorial.com/lucene-query-syntax.html)

 ## Data Management with lucene index
-Once there is lucene index is created on the main table, following command on the main table is not supported:
+Once there is a lucene index created on the main table, following command on the main table is not supported:
 1. Data management command: `UPDATE/DELETE`.
 2. Schema management command: `ALTER TABLE DROP COLUMN`, `ALTER TABLE CHANGE DATATYPE`, `ALTER TABLE RENAME`.